 Children Tried as Adults and Sentenced to Adult Prisons

 Nearly twenty years ago, Christopher Kellerman wrote “Children Behind Bars,” detailing the outcomes of children who were tried as adults—and sentenced to adult punishments.
-Kellerman noted that more than 750,000 juvenile delinquency cases heard by judges across the U.S. each year, with “tens of thousands” tried as adults.
+Kellerman noted that more than 750,000 juvenile delinquency cases are heard by judges across the U.S. each year, with “tens of thousands” tried as adults.
 In 2013, fifteen years later, more than 250,000 juveniles are tried as adults each year—and given adult sentences where they serve prison time with adults.
-The United States is one of the few countries who provides for execution for crimes committed by juveniles—and one of the very few who have actually carried out those executions.
+The United States is one of the few countries that provides for execution for crimes committed by juveniles—and one of the very few who have actually carried out those executions.

-Over the past decade, the number of juvenile cases referred to adult courts has increased more than 70 percent—a truly alarming statistic.
+Over the past decade, the number of juvenile cases referred to adult courts has increased by more than 70 percent—a truly alarming statistic.
 Many states have consistently lowered the age children can be tried as adults, and, in some states, this age is as young as ten years old.
 While these children will almost certainly face unspeakable conditions while in prison, perhaps equally alarming are the number of juveniles serving time for very minor offenses—and what happens to those juveniles while they serve their time in a jail or a juvenile facility.

 Juveniles Serving Time for Minor Offenses

-Far too often, juveniles are placed behind bars for offenses which are not even criminal acts.
+Far too often, juveniles are placed behind bars for offenses that are not even criminal acts.
 As an example, there are close to 7,000 juveniles behind bars for “technical violations” of their probation requirements, and more than 600 juveniles are behind bars for status offenses—noncriminal acts considered violations only because the person is a minor.
 Typical status offenses include running away from home, violating curfew, underage use of alcohol, and truancy.
 In fact, juveniles commit only about 10 percent of the nation’s violent crimes—the vast majority are for status offenses.
 Consider the following: